robinjulien/blogm/README.md

 - I know the README isn't that good.
 I'm working on improving it.

 - At the moment, rblog is meant to run behind a reverse proxy such as `nginx`, as it doesn't support SSL/TLS (yet).
-- You can use `rblog` alongside `fs-server`  which can enable you to login, upload, edit or remove posts and pages online.
+- You can use `rblog` alongside `rcloud`  which can enable you to login, upload, edit or remove posts and pages online.